shimaore/flat-ornament/index.coffee.md

     execute = seem (ornament,commands) ->

       for statement in ornament

+A statement might be a {type,param?,params?} object, or a [type,params...] array, or a "type" string.

+        if typeof statement is 'string'
+          statement =
+            type: statement

+        if statement.length?
+          statement =
+            type: statement[0]
+            params: statement[1...]

         c = commands[statement.type]

 Terminate the ornament and continue to the next one, if the command is invalid.